25 Team Productivity Automation Statistics

 4. 74% of employees say automation helps them work faster

-Salesforce research confirms that 74% of employees using automation tools report working faster than before implementation.
-This speed improvement comes from eliminating manual data entry, reducing context switching, and automating routine decisions.
-The time savings compound as teams automate more processes.
+Salesforce research confirms that 74% of employees using automation tools say they work faster than they did before.
+The speed comes from cutting out manual data entry, less context switching, and routine decisions handled for them.
+As teams automate more processes, those time savings stack up.

 5. 70% report automation accelerates their workflow